carmenluo/lighthouse-web-notes/W7/README.md

       setDay={props.setDay} />
   });
 ```
-if use curly bracket for the arrow function, you need to return otherwise it is going to be undefined.
+if use curly bracket for the arrow function, you need to return otherwise it is going to be undefined.<br>

 #### Example of encapsulating and reusing Components
+Before
 ```
-`function Clock(props) {
+function Clock(props) {
   return (
     <div>
       <h1>Hello, world!</h1>